 WHAT HAPPENS ONCE I BEGIN MY HORMONAL INJECTIONS?

 Once started, you will be closely monitored at frequent intervals to ensure that your body is reacting well to the medications administered and that your ovaries are responding normally.
-Monitoring is accomplished through a series of blood work and ultrasound appointments for which you will need to make yourself available.
-Appointments (approximately 5-7 visits) will generally take place in the early morning and it will be critical to your care as well as to the outcome of your cycle that you attend each and every appointment that is scheduled for you.
+Monitoring is accomplished through a series of blood work and vaginal ultrasound appointments for which you will need to make yourself available.
+Appointments (approximately 5-7 visits) will take place in the early morning and it will be critical to your care as well as to the outcome of your cycle that you attend each and every appointment that is scheduled for you.
 If the intended family is working with a center that is not near your home (and if you have agreed to travel) then you will be flown to that location about 5-7 days after starting your stimulating hormones.
 This will allow the physician coordinating your cycle to monitor you during the important last stretch of your cycle.
 Based on your response to the medications (which will be determined by your blood work and ultrasounds) your physician will then determine the appropriate time for the eggs to be retrieved.

 WHAT HAPPENS DURING RETRIEVAL?